purescript/spago/README.md

 The new package sets are instead pointing at the Registry, and can fetch compressed archives from our CDN, which is much faster and more reliable.

 To figure out what package set you're supposed to be using, see the section about [querying package sets](#querying-package-sets).

+You might also want to check out [differences from legacy spago](#differences-from-legacy-spago)

 ### Migrate from `bower`